-- All three (3) reference providers must complete their letters of recommendation by doing both of the following:
+- Reference providers must complete their letters of recommendation by doing both of the following:

 - Online Recommendation Form: This is an online multiple-choice form where the reference provider will be asked to evaluate certain indicators of success for the applicant.

-- Personal Letter: This should be a formal, narrative latter uploaded by the reference provider via the online recommendation form.
+- Personal Letter: This should be a formal, narrative letter uploaded by the reference provider via the online recommendation form.

-- Letters of recommendation must be submitted online directly from by each of the reference providers; they cannot be submitted by the applicant.
+- Letters of recommendation must be submitted online directly by each of the reference providers; letters cannot be submitted by the applicant.

 - Incomplete letters of recommendation will not be considered and the application will not be reviewed.

-Applications which do not include all of the requirements listed above, or that include partial components are considered incomplete, and will not be reviewed.
+Applications that do not include all of the requirements listed above, or that include partial components, are considered incomplete and will not be reviewed.